ricardombrodriguez/IES_98388/lab1/README.md

 # What is Maven?

+The regular “build” of a (large) project takes several steps, such as obtaining dependencies (required external components/libraries), compiling source code, packaging artifacts, updating documentation, installing on the server, etc..
+In medium to large projects, these tasks are coordinated by a build tool.
+Maven is the most popular build tool used among professional projects.
-Maven is a build tool that automates the compiling, dependency management, packaging, and even deployment of Java applications.
+That being said, Maven **automates the compiling, dependency management, packaging, and even deployment of Java applications**.
 Some Maven's alternatives are ANT and GRADLE.

 # Why use Maven instead of the typical **javac**?